cousi2344/avida-ed-testing/README.rst

 First, if you are using a virtual environment, make sure that it is activated.
 You should see the name of the virtual environment in parentheses before each line you type in your command-line interface if the virtual environment is activated.

 The easiest way to run the tests is through the test suite files, located in the tests folder.
-The following command (simply typed into a command-line interface from the root folder of the project) will run all tests classified as 'basic':
+The following command (simply typed into a command-line interface from the root folder of the project) will run the test suite:

-``python tests/test_suite_basic.py``
+``python tests/suite.py``

-There is also a test suite for tests that are considered 'advanced' -- however, this suite does not run any tests, because there are none marked as advanced.
-If you would like to inspect this file, it is located at ``tests\test_suite_advanced.py``.

 It is possible to run a single test file (containing one or more test cases with a common purpose) using the following command: